Compact Model Training by Low-Rank Projection with Energy Transfer: Experiments

 \textbf{GoogLeNet}.
 The results of GoogLeNet on CIFAR-10 are shown in Table \ref{cifar_google}.
 LRPET achieves the highest accuracy with the smallest FLOPs.
-It even outperforms baseline when cutting about half of the FLOPs and parameters.
+It even outperforms the baseline when cutting about half of the FLOPs and parameters.
 Without pre-training, LRPET outperforms pruning methods with pre-trained models (DECORE, CC, and HRank).
 This again demonstrates the potential of low-rankness for network compression.
-Compare with the pruning method GAL that also trains from scratch, the performance gain of LRPET is significant (more than 1\%).
+Compare with the pruning method GAL which also trains from scratch, the performance gain of LRPET is significant (more than 1\%).

-\textbf{VGG-16.} {Since the channel number of each layer of VGG-16 varies significantly, to avoid too few channels, we set the smallest ranks of the first two layers to 2/3 of the original matrix ranks and the minimum ranks of the other convolutional layers to the minimum rank of the second convolutional layer.} Table \ref{cifar_vgg16} displays the results of VGG-16 on CIFAR-10.
+\textbf{VGG-16.} {Since the channel number of each layer of VGG-16 varies significantly, to avoid too few channels, we set the smallest ranks of the first two layers to 2/3 of the original matrix ranks and the minimum ranks of the other convolutional layers to the minimum rank of the second convolutional layer.}

+Table \ref{cifar_vgg16} displays the results of VGG-16 on CIFAR-10.
 Although LRPET without pre-training is a little poorer than methods with pre-trained models for some computation budgets, the performance of LRPET is significantly improved when using pre-trained model for initialization and finally outperforms the other pre-trained methods.
 Using pre-trained model in practice usually means nearly twice of total training time.
 We should emphasize that pre-trained model is necessary for these compared methods but is optional for LRPET.
 Without pre-training, LRPET still works well and is significantly better than the training from scratch method GAL.

+\textbf{FBNet.} Our method has achieved good compression effect in the above convolution models, which are classical but also redundant.
+To show the advancedness of LRPET, we further explore the compression effect of LRPET on compact models.
+We chose FBNet-B \cite{wu2019fbnet} as the experimental object since it is a compact model obtained from neural architecture search methods.
+As FBNet was originally designed to be used on the ImageNet, we modified FBNet-B to be more compatible with images of the size $32\times32$.
+For the compared methods, we conduct experiments with publicly available codes.
+Table \ref{cifar_fbnet} displays the results of FBNet on CIFAR-10.
+LRPET outperforms the other methods.
+LRPET achieves almost the same accuracy as baseline when pruning 25.0\% of the parameters.
+Since FBNet-B is a more compact network, LRPET cannot compress FBNet-B as much as the previous networks without too much performance degeneration.
+However, LRPET still outperforms the compared methods.

+\textbf{GhostNet.} { We also conduct experiments for the manually designed leightweight network GhostNet \cite{DBLP:conf/cvpr/HanW0GXX20} The results of Ghost-ResNet56 \cite{DBLP:conf/cvpr/HanW0GXX20} on CIFAR-10 are shown in Table \ref{cifar_ghostnet}.
+Compared with other relevant methods, LRPET achieves the highest accuracy with the smallest FLOPs, which again verifies that LRPET can further compress advanced compact networks. }